dapslegend/Liquity-Monorepo/packages/ctf/README.md

 Important: Do not attack mainnet.
 All testing happens on your local fork.

+See also: `AI_PLAYBOOK.md` for an agent-oriented, step-by-step guide.

 ## What’s included

 - Mainnet address map: `config/liquity.mainnet.addresses.json`